 If Yes, we will need you to record using screen recording software to capture the steps.
 If you use a Mac, QuickTime X also has the ability to record the steps.
 Please upload all screen captured video files to your project page as soon as possible.

+Please find attached the screenshots (named: Matlab logo, SPM logo and SPM_GUI) of the software used for this study.

+TEXT FOR THE PICTURE WITH MATLAB LOGO:

+“All the analyses have been carried out in Matlab environment, a common programming tool that combines a desktop environment tuned for iterative analysis and design processes”

+TEXT FOR THE PICTURE WITH SPM logo:

+“ Within Matlab we then use the Statistical Parametric Mapping software, a free but copyright software created by Karl Friston for the analysis of brain imaging data sequences.

+TEXT FOR THE PICTURE WITH SPM_GUI:

+“ SPM has a graphic users interfece (GUI) that allows to prepare the data for analysis (also called preprocessing, top left icon, first section) and to then analyze the data using a model based on your hypothesis (top left icon, middle section)

 3. Filming location: Will the filming need to take place in multiple locations?
 Yes, 3 locations walking distance

 To ensure that your script can be filmed in one day, the Protocol section is restricted to 55 shots (shots are the 3-digit numbers like 2.1.1, 2.1.2…etc)